Effective: February 1, 2021

 Regulations and policies that govern ISU’s treatment of research data may include:

 - The Privacy Act of 1974, 5 U.S.C. § 552a, governs the collection, maintenance, use and dissemination of information about individuals that is maintained in systems of records by federal agencies.
-Investigators should coordinate with the Office for Responsible Research when conducting research involving human subjects.
+Investigators should coordinate with the Office of Research Ethics when conducting research involving human subjects.

 - The Health Insurance Portability and Accountability Act (HIPAA), 45 CFR Part 160 and Part 164, Subparts A, C & E, controls the use and release of Electronic Private Health Information (e-PHI).
-Investigators should coordinate with the Office for Responsible Research when conducting research involving human subjects.
+Investigators should coordinate with the Office of Research Ethics when conducting research involving human subjects.

 - General Data Protection Regulation (GDPR): 2016/679 is a European Union data privacy and protection regulation concerning individuals within the European Union and the export of personal data outside the European Union.
-Investigators should coordinate with the Office for Responsible Research when conducting research involving human subjects.
+Investigators should coordinate with the Office of Research Ethics when conducting research involving human subjects.

 Policies and contractual obligations that govern ISU’s treatment of research data may include: